Agency: Grey London

-Such a sea-change from clients demands a corresponding realisation from those behind the ads, and Amir Kassaei, DDB’s global chief creative officer, and as my encounter on a beach later in the week proved, Omnicom’s own fire-starter, was suitably on message.
+Such a sea-change from clients demands a corresponding realisation from those behind the ads, and Amir Kassaei, DDB's global chief creative officer and Omnicom’s own fire-starter, was suitably on message.

 "We can’t get away with it any more," he said.
 "We can’t go on selling bullshit products and fooling people… it is time to start delivering substantial, relevant touch-points that add real value to people’s lives."

 Kassaei suggested the new age of social creativity will mean "using our talent not to make funky ads, but to find or create the truth and deliver it in a fresh way".